 John is a recipient of the Law Society Medal (2010), the Osgoode Hall Law School Alumni Gold Key Award for Achievement (2017) and the G. Arthur Martin Criminal Justice Medal awarded by the Criminal Lawyers Association (2018).

-John is a long-standing member of the Criminal Lawyers Association, where for many years served as its Treasurer and later as a Vice-President, and the Advocates’ Society, where he has served twice as a Director.
-He also has a long affiliation with the National Association of Criminal Defence Lawyers (U.S.), and the Canadian and American Bar Associations.
+John is a long-standing member of the Criminal Lawyers Association, where for many years he served as its Treasurer and later as a Vice-President, and the Advocates’ Society, where he has served twice as a Director.
+He also has a long affiliation with the National Association of Criminal Defense Lawyers (U.S.), and the Canadian and American Bar Associations.

 John M. Rosen received an LL.B. from Osgoode Hall Law School in 1968 and was called to the Bar of Ontario in 1970.